 A critical component to success for a startup or early stage company is the construction of proper governance and board oversight, but often many questions surround the “how” and “when.”
-In this session, speakers will address when to form a board, board selection, composition and compensation, the “nuts and bolts” of startup boards and common pitfalls to avoid.
+In this session, speakers addressed when to form a board, board selection, composition and compensation, the “nuts and bolts” of startup boards and common pitfalls to avoid.

-Attendees will gain insights on:
+Attendees gained insights on:

 · When to form a board